nickfrosst/flock_dynamics/README.md

 <script src="./simulation/boids.js"></script>
 <script src="./simulation/obstacle.js"></script>
 <iframe src="https://giphy.com/embed/o9QZ9O8CmdZAs" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
 I have a very clear memory of sitting by a window at a young age and watching a flock of starlings weave its way through the dimly lit sky.
 The eb and the flow of that mass of birds drew me in completely and I sat and watched their collective movements until they finally came to rouste.
-It was an awesome display, and i mean that in an old sense of the word.
+It was an awesome display, and I mean that in an old sense of the word.
 That is to say it filled me with awe.
 Which i can’t say is always a pleasant feeling.
 There was something almost ominous in the coordination of their movements.
-They seemed to be so instantaneously in sync and I was intimidated by their perfect communication.
-This behaviour has held my interest since then, but more and more i am coming to see it as a lens through which to view the behaviour of people, and many of our societies current ailments.
+They seemed to be so instantaneously in sync and I was intimidated by that perfect communication.
+This behaviour has held my interest since then, but more and more I am coming to see it as a lens through which to view the behaviour of people, and many of our societies current ailments.
 I want to know how a group of starlings so in sync and coordinated, dancing through the sky, can, on occasion, fly head first into a wall.

 This behaviour of starlings is called a murmuration.
-It is exhibited by many herd animals including bats, zebras, and minoes.
+It is exhibited by many herd animals including bats, and minoes.
 It can be thought of as an emergent property.
 That is to say that it is a property of a group which arises out of the properties of individuals and the interactions there of.
 Color is often used as an example of an emergent property -  a single molecule does not have a colour whereas a group of molecules, the shirt which you are wearing now for instance, most certainly does.
 In this case, the color of your shirt is a function of the way in which the molecules of which it is made are arranged, and in particular which frequencies of light are reflected or absorbed by this arrangement.
 The color red is an emergent property of molecules which when put together absorb all frequencies of visible light but red.
 This is a rather banal example of an emergent property but the topic becomes much more interesting when you think of such things as cosmic order or indeed consciousness.
 It seems unlikely that a single neuron is conscious but the group of them which make up my brain and yours certainly are.
 Consciousness or in our case starling murmurations, are emergent properties worth at least a few pages.

 We are living in a convenient time for such pages as we have at our disposal a relatively new tool for scientific exploration, in computational simulation.
 There are countless philosophical pages dedicated to the role of simulation in science, and I will by no means attempt to summarize them here.
 I will simply posit that a new and interesting way of investigating a natural phenomena is to attempt to simulate it yourself.
 If you are able to recreate an accurate simulation of the observed phenomena then you will have learned something about what initial conditions that phenomena may need to arise, and what rules need to be followed to maintain it.
 This is particularly interesting when the phenomena is an emergent one, because we are able to simulate the individuals and see if the we can accurately recreate the global property.

 <canvas id="boids1" class="unselectable"></canvas>

 This investigative tool has been used for the behaviour of ants, the patterns of bark on trees, and the growth of the canopy in rainforests.
-Here it has been used to explore the murmurations of birds.
+Here it has been used to explore the murmurations of birds[^1].

+[^1]:code forked from [Emergent Mind](http://www.emergentmind.com/boids) and altered by me.

 Each bird (small red triangle) above is governed by 3 simple rules:
 1. Fly towards your neighbors (cohesion)